Caltech-IPAC/firefly_widgets/README.md

     $ pip install -e .
     $ jupyter nbextension install --py --symlink --user firefly_widgets
     $ jupyter nbextension enable --py --user firefly_widgets
+    $ cd js
+    $ npm install

+When using the widgets, if a warning about missing widgetsnbextension appears, follow the instructions in the warning to install it.
+Installed nbextensions can be listed with:

+    $ jupyter nbextensions list

 For further development:
  - Javascript side: